expo/expo/docs/pages/update-spec/introduction.md

 ```

 * `expo-protocol-version` describes the version of the protocol.
 MUST be `0`.
-* `expo-manifest-signature-version` MUST be included if the `expo-accept-signature` header was set to true in the request.
-EAS Update version 0 MUST set this to `0`.
-* `expo-manifest-signature` version `0` MUST be an RSA SHA256 signature of the response body.
 * `expo-sfv-version`  EAS Update version 0 MUST set this to `0`.
 * `expo-sfv`   [expo SFV 0](expo-sfv-0.md) version `0` is a partial implementation of Structured Field Values outlined in [IETF RFC 8941](https://tools.ietf.org/html/rfc8941)
 * `expo-manifest-filters` is an [Expo SFV 0](expo-sfv-0.md) dictionary.
 It is used to filter updates stored by the client by the `updateMetadata` attributes found in the [manifest](#manifest).